Classy Djokovic schools Dolgopolov in Rome

 The former world number one said he was encouraged with his progress despite suffering a second-round defeat to Kyle Edmund at the Madrid Open last week following a shock loss to Martin Klizan in Barcelona.

-Djokovic, who beat Kei Nishikori in the opening round in the Spanish capital, certainly looked much more like his former self in Rome on Monday, schooling Dolgopolov to win 6-1 6-3 in just 55 minutes.
+Djokovic, who beat Kei Nishikori in the opening round in the Spanish capital, certainly looked much more like his former self in Rome, schooling Dolgopolov to win 6-1 6-3 in just 55 minutes.

 The Serb returned superbly and served with great authority to set up a second-round meeting with Nikoloz Basilashvili or Filippo Baldi as he eyes a fifth title at the Foro Italico.